benmvp/react-workshop/08-api/README.md

 # Step 8 - Interacting with APIs

-The goal of this step is to move away from the hard-coded `EMAILS` `const` to interacting with a "real" API server using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and [ES6 Promises](http://www.benmvp.com/learning-es6-promises/).
+The goal of this step is to move away from the hard-coded `EMAILS` constant to interacting with a "real" API server using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and [ES6 Promises](http://www.benmvp.com/learning-es6-promises/).
 We'll retrieve the data in the `App` component's lifecyle methods and store in its `state`.

 As always, if you run into trouble with the [tasks](#tasks) or [exercises](#exercises), you can take a peek at the final [source code](src/).